jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.16.20: Added support for latest WP + PHP versions in UpdraftClone; support for OneDrive Germany in OneDrive module; ability in versions that can backup non-WP files to also restore them; various tweaks and small improvements - a recommended update for all.
+* 1.16.21: Correctly search and replace database views when importing on a site with a different table prefix.
+Fix a bug that prevented the restore modal opening on the migrate/clone tab.
+Various other small tweaks and improvements.
+A recommended update for all.